ArtezGDA/scrapingTool_movieMashup/README.md

 To achieve the Instant Trailer, the following steps need to happen:

---> get scraped footage from YouTube
+--> choose scraped footage from YouTube

 --> cut the footage into parts

 --> merge the parts into a new trailer

 Our tool provides the last two steps.
-The only thing you need to do is create your own database before using our tool.
+The only thing you need to do is create your own set of trailers from the database that we provide.

 # Motivation